Zethson/igem_tuebingen_website/doc/translations.md

 $ flask translate compile
 ```
-Note that you´ll have to compile everytime you made a change (via update/init) in order to get the translation working
+Note that you´ll have to compile every time you made a change (via update/init) in order to get the translation working
 On top of that, the messages.pot file will be removed if everything goes fine.

 So a typical workflow, if some changes has been made, will look like: